hanai3Bi/Switch-OC-Suite/README.md

     - Only 1331.2 and MAX MHz could be selected in sys-clk.
     - Apply thermal paste on RAM chips and test with emuNAND before long-term usage.
     - DRAM Timing Table Adjustment:
-      - 2131.2 MHz is stable for Micron chips with ~24.8GiB/s throughput. (theoretical bandwidth: 31.76GiB/s @ 2131.2 MHz)
+      - 2131.2 MHz should be stable for some Micron chips with ~24.8GiB/s throughput without overvolting. (theoretical bandwidth: 31.76GiB/s @ 2131.2 MHz)
       - 1862.4 MHz is stable for all. (~23.0 GB/s)

   - See [issue #5](https://github.com/KazushiMe/Switch-OC-Suite/issues/5) for more info on DRAM OC and timings